BILL'S QUIET REVOLUTION

 Today, Americans are more aware than ever of their food choices—where the food comes from, its locality, how it was produced, and its health quotient.
 But back in the 1970s, local food movements were largely nonexistent.
-It was the Japanese Americans living in California who began advocating for local, organic farming—and despite systemic racism, were able to make America better.
+It was the Japanese Americans living in California who began advocating for local, organic farming and building communities of small family farmers.

 Berkeley-based Fujimoto was the first person to source produce for Alice Waters’ restaurant Chez Panisse when it opened.
 Over time, the Bay Area chefs who were a part of igniting California cuisine all went to Bill’s shop to buy their produce.
 He created a community of chefs, local farmers, and eaters who cared about seasonality, taste, and unconventional produce.
 He inspired and allowed California cuisine chefs in the Bay Area to carry out their philosophies of fresh, local produce.